 The place Tell jumped off the boat at Lake Lucerne

 A kind of Viking dragon ship in Crossbow

 A replica dragon ship nowadays

-The escape of Wilhelm Tell in Swiss, same kind of lake
+The escape of Wilhelm Tell in Swiss, lake Lucerne

 The arrival at the boathouse, lake Bourget

 La Grange Batelière’ means 'the Boatsman’s Barn.' has been changed a little over decades.